djdiliberti/tripcalculator/README.md

 # Trip Expenses Calculator

 This application calculates expense sharing for a group of people.
 There is no limit to the number of people in the application, but they must all have unique names.
+I have included a pre-built jar file in this main directory, but if you wish to build the application from scratch, the steps are below.

 ### How to build
 To build the application, run